How to Get Your Business Ready for the Holidays

 Touch base with your shipping providers; make sure they can handle the busiest time of year.

 Look, I know it’s 2017 – but the fact remains that some people are still hesitant to shop online.
 In order to make your buyers feel safe and secure, there are few things you need to do.

 Make sure your contact information is visible on your website’s homepage, your FAQ page is up to date, your return policies are clearly displayed and all of your shipping information is written out on your product pages.
-Be sure to enable your Smart Actions so your buyers know when their package has shipped, and add a tracking number to each order so your clients can sleep soundly knowing their gift is en route.
+Be sure to enable automated confirmation emails so your buyers know when their package has shipped, and add a tracking number to each order so your clients can sleep soundly knowing their gift is en route.
 The more information you provide, the more trustworthy you’ll appear.
 And, while you’re at it, consider adding customer reviews or testimonials and a press section to show off your praise.